lpaulette/CSE150A-group_project/README_M3.md

 *𝑃 (intrusion ∣ network sample)* <br/>

-If the probability exceeds a threshold, the agent will classify the sample as an intrusion and identify its most likely attack type (DoS, Probe, R2L, U2R).
-It will do this by choosing the highest conditiona probability: <br/>

-*P (attack type | intrusion)* <br/>

 ## PEAS: <br/>
  - __*Performance:*__ The agent is evaluated based on Accuracy, False Positive Rate (FPR), False Negative Rate (FNR).
 High accuracy and low FPR/FNR indicate an effective model. <br/>
  - __*Environment:*__ The agent operates in a network security environment, analyzing real-time or historical network traffic logs.
 The dataset includes both normal and attack traffic patterns from KDD99. <br/>